uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 The instructions below, provide a recommended step by step guide to creating and activating an environment that has PyTorch and/or TensorFlow installed and ready to use for deep learning projects.

-## Steps to Install PyTorch Using Cheaha CLI
+## Installing PyTorch Using Terminal

 There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilising only CPUs.
 GPUs generally improve project compute speeds and are preferred.
 For both instances of pytorch, please follow these steps;